 - Imagine Spot: Gets into this a lot on Yumi, Takako, and Chitose during the first half of the series.

-- Large Ham: If Friendship Is Magic hadn't come out after Chobits, one could be forgiven for thinking that Hideki had taken some lessons from Rarity, as he can really pack on the ham sometimes.
+- Large Ham: If My Little Pony: Friendship Is Magic hadn't come out after Chobits, one could be forgiven for thinking that Hideki had taken some lessons from Rarity, as he can really pack on the ham sometimes.

 - Meet the In-Laws: A dramatic version happens at the final manga arc, as Chitose, the mother-in-law, narrates to him Chii's origins.
 Later on, Freya, sister-in-law, also gets to "interview" him.
 Both times, he won the approval of the in-law.